NOTE: Times are Eastern Standard Time

 CE certificates will be given within three weeks of the end of the event after you are fully paid and have completed the evaluation form.

-- Application for social work continuing education credits have been submitted.
+Application for social work continuing education credits have been submitted.
 Please contact us for the status of social work CE accreditation.
+Please contact us for the status of social work CE approvals.

 Cancellations and Refunds